 2023-11-15 22:35:00

-The CEO of NuScale Power Corp. defended its small modular nuclear reactor business on Tuesday, saying work was continuing in the U.S. and two other countries — including Romania — after the company canceled its first such facility in an American government laboratory, amid rising costs, reports Archyde.com.
+The CEO of NuScale Power Corp. defended its small modular nuclear reactor business on Tuesday, saying work was continuing in the U.S. and two other countries — including Romania — following the company canceled its first such facility in an American government laboratory, amid rising costs, reports Archyde.com.

 NuScale small modular reactor prototypePhoto: Nuclearelectrica

 NuScale announced last week that it had agreed with a coalition of Utah municipal power systems to cancel the six-reactor, 462-megawatt project that was to be built at the U.S. Idaho National Laboratory by 2030.
-NuScale and Utah Associated Municipal Power System said the cancellation was due to concerns about low demand for the plant’s electricity, it cites News.ro.
+NuScale and Utah Associated Municipal Power System said the cancellation was due to concerns regarding low demand for the plant’s electricity, it cites News.ro.

 John Hopkins, CEO of NuScale, is optimistic despite the cancellation of the Utah project.
 “I know that financially, we have $200 million in the bank.
 That’s cash, no debt.
 So we have a healthy balance sheet,” Hopkins said at a conference of the American Nuclear Society in Washington.